Software-Tools-Spring-26/Group_1_Project/Team_Checkpoint_2.0/Draft_Report.md

 <img width="1361" height="841" alt="image" src="https://github.com/user-attachments/assets/b585a97c-68a4-4150-9569-2511e3dcb5af" />

+There are four rows and 3280 columns.

 **Table 4.**

 <img width="1014" height="913" alt="Screenshot 2026-04-15 at 8 22 34 PM" src="https://github.com/user-attachments/assets/0a9556f4-264f-4c88-8949-ccbb843c6f7b" />

+Table 4 inclues the summary statitics by industry across all of the regions and the USA in total.

 ## Data Analytics